grailbio-publications/Bredno_PLOS_2021/cmd/README.md

 # Command line script

-This directory contains the script `predict_ectf.R` that provides model predictions from user-provided input.
+This directory contains the script `predict_ctf.R` that provides model predictions from user-provided input.
 This directory receives the prediction models for breast, lung, and colorectal cancer when the markdown documents in the directory Rmd are rendered.
 These models are necessary to run the script.